diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/global-artifacts/01.requirements-engineering/supplementary-specification.md

 NetBeans.
 2. The application’s graphical interface is to be developed in JavaFX 11.
 Adopt the best practices for identifying requirements, and for OO software analysis and design.
-3. Coding standard CamelCase, is the one being implemented to the code.
+3. Coding standard CamelCase is the one being implemented to the code.
 4. The unit tests should be implemented using the JUnit 5 framework.
+5. Javadoc will be used to generate useful documentation for Java code.

 ### Implementation Constraints

-_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._
+_Specifies or constraints the code or construction of a system, for example, mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

 1. All those who wish to use the application must be authenticated with a password